anasbinrashid/StudySync-University-Task-Manager-Android-Kotlin-XML-Firebase-Firestore-SQLite-WebAPI-FCM-OneSignal/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments
-## Anas and Hasnain

 - Firebase for backend services
 - Material Design for UI components